Consumer Warning: The Pink Panther Buys a New Laptop

 Amid the chaos including, email folders that would not transfer into the new laptop (migrate), tech support said the battery in response to my complaint was not dying …battery recharge life was around F-I-V-E hours …Not 15 hours as I confirmed before purchase.
 (Recorded)

-You see, that’s when tech support informed me 15 hours of battery time does not mean usage but “idling” time for the specs listed in the manufacturer’s product sheets.
+That’s when tech support informed me that 15 hours of battery time does not mean usage but “idling” time for the specs listed in the manufacturer’s product sheets.

 And that is how I discovered recharging is necessary….
 2, 3, and sometimes more times for each day of use!